An inspiring path, a unique experience

 Samuel found at INRS “a specialization that uses advanced technology to effect positive change, not only in demographics, but also in sociology, economy, and public health.”

-Daria Riabinina (PhD Energy and materials science, 2007)
+Daria Riabinina (PhD in energy and materials sciences, 2007)

 Associate Professor, Université du Québec en Abitibi-Témiscamingue